jareddingman/econ8310-assignment3-baseball/FinalProject/README.md

 Beware!
 This model is designed to work specifically with YOLO.
-It has its own dataloader, training method, and output.
-See notes within py files for more information
+So, feel free to use the converter to get CVAT xml annotations into YOLO form.